Experiential Learning Credit

 - Undergraduate students are permitted to petition for up to 30 ELC hours at $75.00 per credit hour.

-- Graduate students are permitted to petition for up to 9 ELC hours at $100.00 per credit hour.
+- Graduate students should consult with their academic advisors to determine the maximum number of ELC hours to request at $100.00 per credit hour.

 What Prior Experiences May Qualify For ELC?